katzlbt/subtitle-logger/README.md

 # subtitle-logger

 Log subtitles on a web stream-player to read them slowly at your own pace, especially if they appear too short to read.
-Currently this works only for the WeTV player at wetv.vip, but I will add youku and viki if that is possible later.
+Currently this works only for the WeTV and Youku player, but I will add viki and crunchy if that is possible later.

 ![](/doc/screenshot.png)